 It is unclear why Los Angeles County has been reluctant to embrace split sentencing.
 Split sentencing certainly seems to offer an option for dealing with people that probation did not work for in the past.
 At the same time, a long sentence in county jail usually helps no one much unless treatment is combined to help the individual re-enter society as a law-abiding citizen.

 Split sentencing can still address prosecutorial interests in making sure the individual receives no windfall.
 On wobblers, the sentence to county jail for the felony can exceed a year to make the individual ineligible for Penal Code 17(b) reclassification and expungement.
-Such sentences will also make the individual subject to the one year sentence enhancement for a prior prison sentence if he is prosecuted in a further criminal action.

 Split sentencing does nevertheless raise many questions.
 Will a split sentence overburden the already heavily burdened probation department?
 What happens when the county jail gives an inmate an “early kick,” releasing him early?
 Does the post-release mandatory supervision time then count two-for-one or is it straight time?
 If so, how much of the time is two-for-one?
 Does such supervision need to be pursuant to a location tracking anklet or bracelet?
 The role of Penal Code § 654 in sentencing also overlays the split sentence duration calculus, especially if one of the crimes is excluded from county jail, i.e. a sex offense subject to Penal Code § 290.